Mako Server

 Returns:

-• if called as: acmedns.auto(email, subdomain, op) - the function activates a background service and returns immediately.
-No value is returned.
+• if called as: acmedns.auto(email, subdomain, op) - the function activates a background service and returns the email address if successful, otherwise nil, error is returned.
+Note that this mode requires that the device has access to the Internet when the function is called.

-• if called as: acmedns.auto(op) - the function activates a background service and returns the registered email address and the full domain name including the sub domain name if previously registered.
+• if called as: acmedns.auto(op) - the function activates a background service and returns the registered email address if previously registered.
 The value nil,error is returned if the module has not been previously registered or if the certificate and/or private-key is missing.
+Note that this mode does not require an active Internet connection when the function is called.

 Throws: